rossetti/KSLBook/docs/02-Chapter2.md

 Figure \@ref(fig:ContinuousCDFGoodnessOfFitLabel) shows the framework of classes and interfaces for performing goodness of fit tests within the KSL.
 The main class is the `ContinuousCDFGoodnessOfFit` class.
 This class will compute the test statistics and their P-values.

 The chi-squared test is the most challenging test to execute in an automated fashion.
 The KSL follows the recommendation found in Chapter 6 of [@law2007simulation] for setting up the chi-squared test.
-The KSL does not use arbitrary break points from a histogramming process.
+The KSL does not use arbitrary break points from a histogram generation process.
 Instead the KSL attempts to define the break points for the chi-squared intervals such that each interval has the *same* probability of occurrence.
 This also ensures that the expected number of observations within each interval is approximately the same.
 The theoretical basis for this approach can be found in [@CAWilliams1950].  [@CAWilliams1950] considered the testing of $U(0,1)$ random variates.
 In the case of the $U(0,1)$ distribution, the choice of the number of intervals determines the break points because each interval is equally likely. [@CAWilliams1950] recommended choosing the class limits such that the expected number in the interval was $n/k$, where $n$ is the number of observations and $k$ is the number of class intervals.
 Based on the ability to ensure that the resulting chi-squared test statistic actually has a chi-squared distribution, [@CAWilliams1950] recommended that the number of class intervals be:

 \begin{equation}
 k = \Bigg\lceil 4 \, \sqrt[5]{\frac{2(n-1)^2}{z_{1-\alpha}}} \, \Bigg\rceil